-She came to us with low confidence and self-esteem, no work experience and a number of daily caring responsibilities, involving her parents.
-All of that alone could be overwhelming for anyone, butthere were other things to overcome as well including not having very positive experiences during her school life and initially finding working on the programme and with her Job Center Plus work coach overwhelming.
-All this as well as she herself having a daily battle with her own mental health and anxiety.
+Angela*, a young woman in her early 20s, began her Fair Start Scotland journey in September 2020.
+She came to us with low confidence and self-esteem, no work experience, and a number of daily caring responsibilities involving her parents.
+There were other things to overcome, including not having very positive experiences during her school life and initially feeling overwhelmed by the idea of working on the programme and with her Jobcentre Plus work coach.
+As if all that was not enough, she also had a daily battle with her own mental health and anxiety.

-Our priority was to ensure that Angela knew that the programme was her programme, that we could work at her pace and that the key worker was there to help, support and provide guidance throughout the whole process.
+Our priority was to ensure Angela knew that the programme was her programme, that we could work at her pace, and that the key worker was there to help, support and provide guidance throughout the whole process.
 The journey began with a focus on Angela’s employability skills, producing her CV and a cover letter.
-She believed that because of her lack of work experience we would not have enough information to add to a CV, but the wealth of experience she has caring for her parent’s, particularly her mother’s needs, some voluntary work within a community garden and her own interests and hobbies can highlight the transferrable skills she has acquired for over the years.
+She believed that because of her lack of work experience we would not have enough information to add to a CV.
+This was not the case, however, as the wealth of experience she has caring for her parents' needs, doing voluntary work within a community garden, as well as her own interests and hobbies, highlighted the transferable skills she has acquired over the years.

 We felt it was important to assist Angela in improving her confidence and self-esteem, so encouragement and support were provided throughout each appointment, whether that was in constructing her CV or giving her the time and space to decide the next step in her programme.